UoYCS-plasma/GP2/gettingstarted.md

 There are several ways to install the compiler:

-- [**DEB Package**](https://github.com/UoYCS-plasma/GP2/tree/gh-pages/deb) - This is the recommended installation method for Ubuntu users.
+- [**.deb Package**](https://github.com/UoYCS-plasma/GP2/tree/gh-pages/deb) - This is the recommended (and a common) installation method for Ubuntu users.
+Advantage: easy to install by opening the file in "Software Install" or run the command ``sudo apt install ./gp2c.deb`` in the folder containing the .deb file.
+Disadantage: may not work on non-Ubuntu distributions.
 - [**Pre-built**](https://github.com/UoYCS-plasma/GP2/tree/gh-pages/pre-built) - Use a version of the compiler that has already been built.
 This may work on non-Ubuntu distributions.
 - [**Build from source code**](installation/buildcompiler) - Follow the link for a guide on how to build the compiler yourself.
 - [**Docker**](installation/docker) - Follow the link for instructions on how to install the compiler via Docker.
 This method is recommended for MacOS users.